Indoor Golf Business Plan, Study, Location Tool and Start up Model

 How Do Golf Rangefinders Work?

 Golf rangefinders work by emitting a laser and then measuring the time it takes for the laser to reflect back to the device.
 This time is then used to calculate the distance between the device and the target.
-Some models incorporate slope into the calculation and can give you a slope adjusted yardage.
-For example adding yards on an uphill shot and subtracting on a downhill shot to improve your accuracy.
+Some models incorporate slope into the calculation and can give you slope-adjusted yardage.

 What is the Difference Between Laser Rangefinders and GPS Rangefinders?